 Building long-term relationships with influencers can often lead to them giving you access to the demographic data they have from social media platforms and any other tools they use.
 This, in turn, helps you make better-informed, data-driven decisions.

 11. Work with experts to boost brand authority

 If you’ve got good brand authority, it means your customers view you as the subject-matter expert in your industry.
 Growing your brand authority will increase brand awareness and you’ll have a better chance at helping prospects overcome objections.

 To increase brand authority, you could interview experts as part of your content strategy, create a podcast, run webinars and be a guest on other people’s platforms.

 You could also enlist the help of an expert influencer. 💡

 This is something one of our customers, Forthglade, does really well.
 As a dog food brand, they know their customers only want the best products for their furry friends.
-So as well as providing lots of tips on their blog, they work with different types of influencers like Dr James Greenwood to provide real, expert advice on how to look after and care for your best friend. 🐶
+So as well as providing lots of tips on their blog, they work with different types of influencers like Dr James Greenwood on their social media platforms to provide real, expert advice on how to look after and care for your best friend. 🐶

 12. Turn influencers into brand ambassadors